Ten Essential Tips for Creating a Restful Bedroom

 For some reason, I developed a little bit of a sleeping problem in my college days.
 I’m not sure if my sleep problems started as a hormonal or stress issue, or if they’re caused by my personality, but ever since college I have been on a quest to find ways to calm my mind and create the best environment for peaceful sleep.

-Being away from home causes its own sleeping problems, but I know from my travels that hotel rooms often have an environment that is perfectly conducive to rest and relaxation.
+According to Legacy Healing, being away from home causes its own sleeping problems, but I know from my travels that hotel rooms often have an environment that is perfectly conducive to rest and relaxation.
 I feel like the lack of clutter, the monochromatic decor, and the cool, colored walls induce that feeling of comfort in the room.

 I sleep in my bedroom, of course, but I also use it as my primary work space.
 Thus, it’s a little difficult to completely cut the clutter out of my bedroom and maximize the restfulness of the space.
 I realize we all have these sorts of obstacles to work around (a lot of us work from home!), so I’ve given extra consideration to reducing the clutter in this list.
 Focus only on the essentials!